 Before fiction, I worked in the art world, where my creations were framed, projected, and occasionally misinterpreted in very expensive lighting.
 But words have always been my happy medium—a place where paradoxes stretch their legs, jokes wear trench coats over heartbreak, and metaphors refuse to go quietly.

-I’m represented by Liv Ivanov at Creative Media Agency, and my debut novel, Mukail’s Time, is currently seeking a publishing home with good coffee and a high tolerance for metaphysical mischief.
+I’m represented by Shannon Snow at Creative Media Agency, and my debut novel, Mukail’s Time, is currently seeking a publishing home with good coffee and a high tolerance for metaphysical mischief.

 Mukail’s Time (The First Book, Unless You’re Reading This in the Wrong Timeline)